 The continuum emitted and reflected from the nebula is saved.
 The first column is the photon energy.
 The second column is the reflected spectrum.
 The third column is the outward diffuse emission.
 The fourth column is the total emission (the sum of the inward and outward emission).
 This would be the observed emission from the nebula if the central continuum source was not in the beam but clouds uniformly cover the continuum source.
 The last two columns are labels for lines and continua contributing at each energy.
 The attenuated incident continuum is not included in any of these components.
-All continua have units $v f_v$ [erg cm-2 s-1] at the inner radius.
+The effects of a covering factor are included.
+The continua have units vf_V [erg cm-2 s-1] or vL_V [erg s-1] depending on whether the intensity or luminosity case is specified.